softcite/software-mentions/README.md

 delftEmbeddings: glove
 ```

 Other possibilities are `elmo` and `bert`.
-Note that in the later case, BERT is used to generate contextual embeddings used by the __BiLSTM-CRF__ architecture, in contrast to the usage of a fine-tuned BERT when BERT or SciBERT are selected as architecture.
+Note that in the later case, BERT is used to generate contextual embeddings used by the __BiLSTM-CRF__ architecture, in contrast to the usage of a fine-tuned BERT when BERT or SciBERT are selected as `delftArchitecture`.

 Note that the default setting is __CRF Wapiti__, which does not require any further installation.